herskinduk/herskinduk.github.io/index.md

 ---
 layout: homepage
 title: The Aproppos Sitecore Blog
 tagline: observations and reflections on the kernel
+redirect_from: /blog/
 ---
 {% include JB/setup %}